TheIoTLearningInitiative/internetofthings101/README.md

 [Intel® Developer Zone Internet of Things](https://software.intel.com/en-us/iot/home)

 ## Intel® IoT Devkit
-> The Intel Development Kit for IoT (IoTDK) is a complete solution to create and test applications for Intel IoT platforms like the Intel® Galileo and Edison maker boards.
+> The Intel® Development Kit for IoT (IoTDK) is a complete solution to create and test applications for Intel IoT platforms like the Intel® Galileo and Edison maker boards.
 * Intel® XDK IoT Edition
 * Yocto Project
 * Libraries (RMAA & UPM)